nextflow-io/vscode-language-nextflow/src/readme-cursor.md

 4. Paste `https://www.nextflow.io/docs/latest/`

 Now you will be able to use the `@Nextflow` command in Cursor Chat.
 The same can be done for MultiQC or other tools.

+## Documentation

+Read the [Nextflow documentation](https://nextflow.io/docs/latest/vscode.html) for more information about using the Nextflow extension.